userfrosting/learn/pages/17.recipes/06.advanced-tutorial/04.custom-permissions/docs.md

 Next is the `up` method.
 We'll use the same trick as for the pastries migration and use an independent method which will return an array of permission.
 This means we will be able to use the same generic list for the `down` method.

-First, since we'll manipulate the permission, we need to `use` the `Permission` model.
-Add its namespace in the header of the migration class:
+First, we need to `use` the `Permission` model.
+Add a namespace alias in the header of the migration class:

 ```php
 use UserFrosting\Sprinkle\Account\Database\Models\Permission;
 ```

-Next, let's write the method that returns the list of permission :
+Next, let's write the method that generates the new permissions:

 ```php
 protected function pastryPermissions()